 Using an app such as Line Taxi or Japan Taxi is another way to get a taxi.
 Licensed cabs have green number plates and car signs.
 If the sign is green, that means there is someone in the taxi.
 Taxis can be expensive, but not as expensive as an Uber.

-With the exception of groping during rush hour, public transport is very safe.
+Public transport is also very safe.
 There are ten different railway companies operating more than 60 lines and things can get a bit confusing if you're unsure of how things work.
 Google Maps will become your best friend when trying to figure out the system.
 It will show you the cheapest or fastest route available.

 When using the train in Tokyo you'll want to get an IC card.
 There are two different IC cards: Pasmo or Suica and either one can be bought at a ticket machine.
 A station attendant will help you if you're not sure which one you need.